 - Developing a communication and outreach program to identify and respond to community concerns

-Before proceeding with construction, VTrans conducted an Environmental Assessment in accordance with the National Environmental Policy Act.
+Before construction, AOT conducted an Environmental Assessment in accordance with the National Environmental Policy Act.
 The Final Environmental Impact Statement concluded with a Finding of No Significant Impact.

 Replacing the rail bridges with a tunnel received broad support at public meetings and was endorsed by the Middlebury Town Selectboard.
-The tunnel will change the town landscape by overlaying the depressed, walled rail bed that cuts through the town with green space that will link Triangle Park with the Village Green.
+The tunnel changes the town landscape by overlaying the depressed, walled rail bed with green space that links Triangle Park with the Village Green in the heart of downtown.